Osterweis Strategic Income Fund Social Media Disclosures

 Debt-to-earnings ratio is calculated by dividing annual debt payments by annual net income.

+Yield is the income return on an investment, such as the interest or dividends received from holding a particular security.
 High-yield, or “below investment grade” bonds, include bonds with a lower credit rating than investment-grade.
 These bonds typically pay higher coupons as they are riskier.

 A basis point is a unit that is equal to 1/100th of 1%.